siberianfox/tinygwiki/Coordinate-Systems.md

-**This page discusses some of the parts of Gcode that we have seen cause confusion.
-Please feel free to add topics if you are confused.**
+**This page discusses coordinate systems which can be source of endless confusion**

 ##Coordinate Systems and Offsets
 TinyG supports the following coordinate systems, offsets and positioning commands that are all related.
 More detail later, but here they are: